 Mashed potatoes are comfort food extraordinaire.
 When I was growing up, we only had them on holidays like Thanksgiving and Christmas.
 They were considered special, or maybe just too much work.
 I am fortunate enough to own a KitchenAid stand mixer, so I don’t even bat an eye about making them, even on a Tuesday.

 I put “potatoes” in parentheses on purpose (OOO love that alliteration right there!) because I rarely make my mashers with potatoes solo.
 Some proportion of cauliflower, turnip or sweet potato is usually part of the mix with the regular old russets or golds.

 It’s a very basic recipe, cubed up potatoes and whatever else boiled in salty water.
 Sometimes I peel them, sometimes I don’t.
+Depends on my mood.
 Cooked til tender then drained and tossed into the mixer bowl.
 Butter (vegan or real), milk of choice (unsweetened/unflavoured – I’ve made THAT mistake), salt and pepper, sometimes a spoonful of horseradish or greek yogurt, sour cream.
 Put on the whip attachment and watch the magic happen in moments.